Essential Warm-Up Moves for High School Volleyball Players

 Time: Perform high knees for 30 seconds to a minute, maintaining a brisk pace.

-By adding high knees to your warm-up, you increase your core body temperature and enhance sprinting and jumping abilities, both vital in volleyball.
-Engaging in this move can improve your speed by up to 10%, making it a game-changer during crucial moments in matches.
+By adding high knees to your warm-up, you increase your core body temperature and enhance sprinting and jumping abilities.
+These skills are vital in volleyball.
+Engaging in this move can improve your speed by up to 10%.
+This improvement can be a game-changer during crucial moments in matches.

 Putting It All Together